esl/MongooseIM/doc/modules/mod_event_pusher_push.md

 ## Module Description

 This module is a backend of [mod_event_pusher] that implements [XEP-0357: Push Notifications](https://xmpp.org/extensions/xep-0357.html).
-It provides push notification data to the service that delivers actual notification to a client device.
+It provides push notification data to the service that delivers actual notifications to a client device.

 We've prepared [a detailed tutorial](../user-guide/Push-notifications.md) about a proper push notifications setup both on a client and a server side.